FreeCAD/FreeCAD-documentation/wiki/Part_and_PartDesign.md

 People get caught when they attempt to use some feature under the Body (rather than the Body itself) as one selection of a Part Workbench Boolean operation.
 This is a problem, because the selected feature does not represent **THE** complete solid.

 In a sense, from a Part Workbench standpoint, the Body represents another primitive.
 So, using a Body (remember it is a proxy for the tip) and a Part Workbench object to do a Boolean is valid.
-But the resulting object is a Part WWorkbench object.
+But the resulting object is a Part Workbench object.
 And, thus PartDesign Workbench tools can\'t be used on it any longer.

 And, it can get even more complicated.
 If you create a new Body and drag the result from the previous paragraph into it, a BaseObject is created.
 And you can go off an use the PartDesign Workbench tools on it.